 But when an article or interview ‘does well’, it also becomes prominent, exposing its author to a legion of trolls.

-This January, for example, in the wake of that latest cringeworthy national tourism advertisement and after weeks and months of catastrophic bushfires, the related environmental impacts, and a government ideologically adverse to the widely-accepted science on climate change, it might seem timely to cheekily frame an inquiry of Australia Day in the marketing parlance once spruiked by our current Prime Minister Scott Morrison, by asking, “Who the bloody hell are we?”
+In January 2020, for example, in the wake of that cringeworthy national tourism advertisement and after weeks and months of catastrophic bushfires, the related environmental impacts, and a government ideologically adverse to the widely-accepted science on climate change, it might seem timely to cheekily frame an inquiry of Australia Day in the marketing parlance once spruiked by our current Prime Minister Scott Morrison, by asking, “Who the bloody hell are we?”

 That angle would provide fertile ground for the cultivation of all the components desired by a keen-eyed editor or producer.
 Once posted on the social media platforms the column would, sure as chips, bring all the gronks to the yard, and in the ensuing scrap, the author would cop streams of crafted and well-honed personal abuse, intended to ridicule her, humiliate her and generally deter her from daring to write in a similar vein again.